 Winterise your boat

-We’ve got to that time of year when the temperatures start to drop dramatically and the country’s obsession with grit supplies takes hold.
-Summer cruising is well and truly over and for those of you who own boats on Britain’s canals and rivers it’s time to think about winterising your boat.
+When the temperatures start to drop and the country’s obsession with grit supplies takes hold, summer cruising is well and truly over.
+For those of you with boats on Britain’s canals and rivers it’s time to think about winterising your boat.

-If you’re going to leave your boat unattended for any period of time you will need to take steps to protect it from the damaging effects of winter.
+If you’re going to leave your boat unattended for any length of time you'll need to protect it from the damaging effects of winter.
 We’ve put together some tips to help you prepare your boat for the colder months ahead.

 Inside the boat